yangle293/FDRnet/README.md

 ## Use

 ### Input
 There are three input files for FDRnet that together define a network with scores on the nodes of the network.
-For convenience, these files use the same format as the input files for [HotNet2](https://github.com/raphael-group/hotnet2) and [hierarchical HotNet](https://github.com/raphael-group/hierarchical-hotnet).
-For example, the following example defines a network with an edge between the nodes ABC and DEF, which have scores 0.5 and 0.2, respectively.
+For example, the following example defines a network with an edge between the nodes A and B, which have scores 0.5 and 0.2, respectively.
 #### Index-to-gene file
-This file associates each gene with an index, which we use for the edge list as well as a similarity matrix:
+This file associates each gene with an index, which we use for an edge list as well as a similarity matrix:

-    1  ABC
+    1  A
-    2  DEF
+    2  B

 ##### Edge list file
-This file defines a network using the indices in the index-to-gene file:
+This file defines a network using the indices in an index-to-gene file:

     1    2

 ##### Gene-to-score file
 This file associates each gene with a local FDR score:

-    ABC 0.5
+    A 0.5
-    DEF 0.2
+    B 0.2

 If you have a p-value for each gene, we provide a wrapping function to calculate the local FDRs in `locfdr` directory using the [`locfdr`](https://github.com/leekgroup/locfdr-python) package.
 ### Running
-1. Prepare local FDRs by running `locfdr/locfdr_compute.py` script.
+1. Compute local FDRs by running `locfdr/locfdr_compute.py` script.

-2. Perform the FDRnet by running `src/FDRnet_main.py` script.
+2. Run FDRnet by running `src/FDRnet_main.py` script.

-See `Examples` section for full minimal working examples of FDRnet.
+See the `Examples` section for a full minimal working example of FDRnet.
 ### Output
 The output file is a .csv file organized as follows:

-    Seed Gene  Running time  Optimization status  Subnetwork
+    Seed Gene, Running time, Optimization status, Subnetwork
 ### Usage

     usage: FDRnet_main.py [-h] -igi INPUT_GENE_INDEX -iel INPUT_EDGE_LIST -igl